 Equipment used on residential premises – specified equipment

-It should be noted that specified equipment or activities normally associated with a commercial operation would not be deemed a reasonable use at a residential property and would need to comply with the noise limits at all times.
+Please note that specific equipment or activities usually associated with a commercial operation are not deemed as reasonable use at a residential property and would need to comply with the noise limits at all times.

 Construction site noise

 Work that creates noise on a construction site is permitted between 7am to 7pm Monday to Saturday.
-Work at other times is only permitted under an approved noise management plan.
+Work on Sundays, Public Holidays and at other times is only permitted under an approved noise management plan.
 It should be noted that work which does not create noise is permitted outside these times as are other activities such as workers arriving at site and unloading material or tools provided they are not creating noise.

 Tips when undertaking construction work: